al1-ce/jsppext/README.md

 Also note that preprocessor will make all functions with name of `async type name()` function.
 Same for await.

+This means that your async functions must carry a unique name across modules.
+Otherwise they all will become async.

 ### Configuration example

 ```yaml